FAQ

 I strongly advise that you check with your intended recipient whether an apostille is required.
 Not only do requirements vary from country to country, different organisations within a country might have different stipulations before a document is accepted.

-Certain jurisdictions are members of the Hague Convention on Apostilles and this, generally speaking means they will accept documents with an apostille without need for further Embassy/Consular Legalization.
+Certain jurisdictions are members of the Hague Convention on Apostilles and this, generally speaking means they will accept documents with an apostille without need for further Embassy/Consular Legalisation.
 The list of members changes from time to time.
 Please see https://www.hcch.net/en/states/hcch-members for a current list.

 If a country is not a Member, they will often require an apostille and embassy / consular legalisation.